SinisterNycto/dns-amplification-attack-detection/README.md

 - `models/`: The saved XGBoost JSON model.

 ## Disclaimer
 This project is strictly for educational and cybersecurity research purposes.
-Do not use the spoofing scripts against infrastructure you do not own.
+DO NOT use the spoofing scripts against infrastructure you do not own.